-The New York Times has reported that media outlets obtained that controversial memo highlighting the political benefits of the Terri Schiavo case from "Democratic aides,” who said it had been distributed to Senate Republicans.
+The New York Times has reported that media outlets obtained that controversial memo highlighting the political benefits of the Terri Schiavo case (search) from "Democratic aides,” who said it had been distributed to Senate Republicans.

 But according to Fox News contributor Fred Barnes, top Senate Republicans, including Senate Majority Leader Bill Frist and majority whip Mitch McConnell never saw the memo.
 What's more, the talking points were printed on blank paper, with no letterhead, date, or signature and contained numerous factual and typographical errors.

 And ABC News, which first ran the memo under the headline "GOP talking points," now says they never meant to imply that it was created by Republicans.

 Passing the Buck

 The New York Sun reports that former U.S. ambassador to Pakistan, Nancy Powell (search) refused to distribute wanted posters, matchbooks, and other items advertising the $25 million reward for the capture of Usama bin Laden in 2002.
 What's more, the Sun says Powell told a visiting congressman that capturing bin Laden was only one of her many priorities in the country.